 It is 3 a.m. and you get your third call of the night about a child with fever.
-A parent asks about giving antipyretics prior to routine immunizations.
-You are educating first-time
+A parent ask about giving antipyretics prior to routine immunizations.
+You are educating first-time parents about fever prior to discharge of their infant from the newborn nursery.
+These scenarios are common in everyday practice.

 Fever accounts for one-third of all presenting conditions in children.
-What guidance is available to pediatricians and pediatric health care providers regarding fever treatment or prophylaxis and education for parents/caregivers?
+What guidance is available to pediatricians and pediatric health care providers regarding fever treatment or prophylaxis and education for parents/caregiven?

-A new AAP clinical report, Finer and Antipyretic Use in Children, summarizes recommendations and controversies related to the use of antipyretics in pediatrics (Philatrics.
-2011;127:580-587).
-The report, from the AAP Section on Clinical Pharmacology and Therapeutics and the Committee on Drugs, addresses the state of knowledge about antipyretic usage in pediatric patients, including common concerns, indications, treatment goals, single or combination therapy, and instructions for caregivers.
+A new AAP clinical report, Freer and Antippretic Use in Childrm, summarizes recommendations and controvensies related to the use of antipyretic in pediatric (Huhiatrics.
+2011;12:7580-587).
+The report, from the AAP Section on Clinical Pharmacology and Therapeutics and the Committee on Drugs, addresses the state of knowledge about antipyretic usage in pediatric patients, including common concerns, indications, treatment goals, single or combination therapy, and instructions for caregives.
 Limited evidence-based information is available regarding antipyretic therapy, combination therapy and the role of fever in the natural history of an illness.